 An excellent season for the Millers in 2002/03.
 Good runs in the FA Cup and Bryco Cup were capped by an appearance in the Essex Senior Cup Final.
 This did not go Millers way however with Chelmsford City winning 5-0.
 The Third Qualifying Round of the FA Cup was reached, eventually losing out to Canvey Island 2-0.
 A good run-in saw Millers finish in sixth place in the League.

 The 2003/04 campaign saw the club eventually finish in 14th place.
 Millers matched the previous season’s performance and reached the final of the Essex Senior Cup.
 This time a much improved display saw them go down 3-1 to local rivals Thurrock.
 The final game of the season was another cup final.
 This time in the East Anglian Cup, and a visit to Spalding United.
-After taking an early lead this too finished in a 3-1 defeat for the Millers.
+This also finished in a 3-1 defeat for the Millers.

 2004/05 was a disappointing one for Millers first season in the Southern League, the club finishing in 15th place.
 Compensation however, came in the form of the Essex Thames-Side Challenge Trophy.
 Romford were beaten 1-0 in the final at The Mill Field.
 Simon Thomas scoring the only goal of the game.
 Another difficult season followed, on and off the pitch.
-Millers ended the season with their third manager steering them just clear of the relegation places.
-Steve Browne had taken over from Keith Day who had succeeded Amin Levit.
+Millers ended the season with their third manager, Steve Browne, steering them just clear of the relegation places.

 During the close season Rod Stringer departed for Braintree Town, taking with him his management team, and the whole playing squad.
 A difficult season was endured with a last day 3-2 win at Hastings being significant as he club survived relegation by virtue of a reprieve despite finishing 4th from bottom of the table.